 If you only want to file a lawsuit over damage to your vehicle, California Code of Civil Procedure section 338 gives you three years to get that kind of case filed against the at-fault driver.
 (Learn more about vehicle damage claims.)

-What happens if you try to file your lawsuit after the applicable deadline has passed?
-The court will almost certainly refuse to consider your case, unless it falls under one of the rare exceptions that will extend or pause the running of the statute of limitations "clock."
-That's why it’s so important to understand how the time limit applies to your case.
+In this situation, the court will almost certainly refuse to consider your case, unless it falls under one of the rare exceptions that will extend or pause the running of the statute of limitations "clock" in California.
+For example, a longer time limit might apply if:

-From a strategy standpoint, you want to leave yourself plenty of time to file a car accident lawsuit in case you need to -- even if you're confident that your case will be resolved through the insurance claim process.
-At the very least, preserving the option to go to court and file a lawsuit will give you more leverage during settlement talks.
-If you’re worried that the two-year deadline is approaching, it may be time to contact an experienced California car accident attorney to talk about your options and make sure your legal rights are protected.
+From a strategy standpoint, you want to leave yourself plenty of time to file a car accident lawsuit in case you need to—even if you're confident that your case will be resolved through the car insurance claim process.
+At the very least, preserving the option to go to court and file a lawsuit will give you more leverage during injury settlement talks.